World-class training for the modern energy industry

 Virtual version: Four 3-hour interactive online sessions presented over 4 days comprising lectures, discussion and demonstrations using case histories to illustrate the basic theory and impact of the techniques discussed.
 A digital manual and exercise materials will be distributed to participants before the course.
 Some reading and several exercises can be completed by participants off-line.

-Workshop in the Seismic Expression of Carbonates (G080)
+Workshop on the Seismic Expression of Carbonates (G080)

 Tutor(s)